-On your Organization Dashboard you can see an overview of multiple projects that belong to the same team, compare their status and check for attention points we select for you on relevant items that require your intervention.
-See below a full description of this dashboard and the functionalities behind it!
+Your Organization Dashboard offers an overview of repositories that belong to the same team.
+Here you can compare their statuses and check for items that require your attention.
+See below for a detailed overview of the dashboard and its functionalities.

-On the Organization Dashboard you have 5 sections that will help you monitor your team's projects: 1 Overall Quality Chart, 2 Hotspots, 3 Open Pull Requests, 4 Logs and 5 Last updated projects.
+On the Organization Dashboard, you have 5 sections that will help you monitor your team's repositories: 1 Overall Quality Chart, 2 Hotspots, 3 Open Pull Requests, 4 Logs and 5 Last updated repositories.

 How can I access the Organization Dashboard?

-You can access your Organization Dashboard by selecting on the top navigation bar a specific organization, or by selecting an Organization on your Account Menu.
+You can access your Organization Dashboard by selecting a specific organization in the top navigation bar or by selecting an Organization in your Account Menu.

 1. Overall Quality Chart

-- You can also go directly to each project by clicking on the name of the project in the bottom of each column.
+- You can also go directly to each repository by clicking on the name of the repository at the bottom of each column.

-- For each specific criteria (Issues, Complex Files, Duplication and Coverage) you can click on the tab, and compare projects and see if any of them require your attention.
+- For each specific criteria (Issues, Complex Files, Duplication, and Coverage), you can click on its tab to compare repositories.

-If you do a mouse over on top of each group of projects, you will see a summary.
+Hover over each group of repositories to see a summary.

 3. Open pull requests

 Under this section you can see two tabs: Most problematic pull requests (PR) and Last updated pull requests.
-These should represent a short list of the open pull requests on the projects of the Team you selected.
+These represent a short list of the open pull requests on the repositories of the Team you selected.

-You can click directly on the each pull request and see details on the pull request page.
+You can click directly on each pull request to see more details.

-By clicking on this tab, you will see a short list of all open pull requests sorted by the date of update.
-Once again, you can click on the pull request and check the pull request page - here you can see pull requests that are "Not up to standards", "Up to standards", "Analysis failed" (in case something went wrong) or "Analyzing" (an intermediate status while the pull request is under analysis) - the label on the right side will guide on the status of the PR.
+This tab displays a short list of all open pull requests sorted by the date of update with a status.
+Pull requests can be: "Not up to standards", "Up to standards", "Analysis failed" (in case something went wrong during the analysis) or "Analyzing" (an intermediate status while the pull request is under analysis).

-In this section you see the projects (with a maximum of 6) ordered by date of last update.
-You can have an overview on each project card of the date of last update, the grade and their status per criteria.
+This section displays a maximum of 6 repositories by date of last update.
+Each repository card will display the date of the last update, the current grade, and the status for each criteria.

-We would love your feedback, in case you want to let us know what you think about the Organization Dashboard, how it could be improved, please feel free to reach out or leave a comment!
+We would love your feedback on what you think about the Organization Dashboard and how you think it could be improved.
+Please feel free to reach out or leave a comment!